Beyond Sentiment: The Manifold of Human Emotions: Application

 The concept of positive-negative sentiment fits naturally within our framework as it is the first factor in the continuous $Z$ space.
 Nevertheless, it is unlikely that all sentiment analysis concepts will align perfectly with this dimension.
-Indeed, it is likely that different sentiment concepts, for example movie reviews and restaurant reviews do not represent identical concepts.
+For example, movie reviews and restaurant reviews do not represent identical concepts.
+In this subsection we visually explore these concepts on the manifold and show that the mood manifold leads to improved sentiment polarity prediction on these domains.